rackerlabs/docs-cloud-files/rst/dev-guide/index.rst

 - For details about API resources, operations, requests and responses, see the :ref:`API reference <api-reference>`.
 - For information about using the API for some specific use cases, see the :ref:`Use cases information <use-cases-information>`.
+- For service release notes, see the :ref:`Release Notes <release-notes>`.

 .. toctree:: :hidden: